 Hi.
 Thanks for stopping by.
 The KINETIC startup team is really, really busy, building the MVP (Minimum Viable Product) of our platform.
-We hope to have it ready in quarter two or three of this year, 2021.
-Also, we have been making final preparations for our first annual conference, KINETIC-CON.
+We hope to have it ready in quarter two or three of this year, 2022.
+Also, we have been making final preparations for our second annual conference, KINETIC-CON.
 The theme is “Funding Matters”.
 Since we were already talking to several people for customer discovery, we thought, “Why not bring everyone together for a conference?”
 So, here we are.
 Not only are we staying up late coding the KINETIC platform with cold pizza by our side, but we are also sending countless e-mails to make sure that all of our esteemed speakers are ready for KINETIC-CON.
 We cannot forget about school, as many of us have full course loads of physics, financial management, statistics, and so on.
 Anyway, we are so passionate about this project and are happy to share with you our vision/mission.
 Now back to work, and see you at KINETIC-CON.

 We envision a world where funding is available, accessible, and adequate for all people to pursue their entrepreneurial dreams.